 Fighting off the hawkers selling everything under the sun is a common complaint but if you sit off the beaten track in the shade of the trees a little further from the sea you can avoid much of the hassle.

-Building castles in the sand.
-Cartagena’s elite have made this their exclusive Caribbean enclave.
-The beach is more laid-back than its unruly neighbour Bocagrande and private members’ clubs cater to the segregated needs of the city’s high-rolling beach bums
+Cartagena’s elite have made this their exclusive Caribbean cul-de-sac.
+The beach is more laid-back than its unruly neighbour Bocagrande and private members’ clubs cater to the segregated needs of the city’s high-rolling beach bums.

 Due to protection from the currents of the Caribbean in the form of an underwater wall, built to keep English pirates out, the waters are a little calmer than those in Bocagrande but the sea isn’t as clean as you might like thanks to the activities of the port.